Samia Suluhu Hassan: Who is Tanzania's new president? | DW | 19.03.2021

 Tanzanian activist Maria Sarungi said the significance of her background should not be underestimated in the context of Tanzanian politics.

-"I think the fact that she's Muslim and she comes from Zanzibar speaks volumes and I think the swearing in ceremony itself has been very symbolic, not only for Tanzanians but for many women and young girls around the world."
+"I think the fact that she's Muslim and she comes from Zanzibar speaks volumes and I think the swearing in ceremony itself has been very symbolic, not only for Tanzanians but for many women and young girls around the world," she told DW.

 The first major challenge facing Suluhu Hassan will be her government's handling of the coronavirus pandemic going forward.